SecurityBagel/VulnBagel/README.md

 - First.org
 - Exploit-DB

-Security Bagel is not affiliated or endorsed with associated organization.
+Security Bagel is not affiliated or endorsed with associated organizations.
 Please submit an issue if you find errors or bugs.